Varieties of Chinese: Dialect groups

 This is the group spoken in northern and southwestern China and has by far the most speakers.
-This group includes the Beijing dialect, which forms the basis for Standard Chinese, called Putonghua or Guoyu in Chinese, and often also translated as "Mandarin" or simply "Chinese".
+This group includes the Beijing dialect, which forms the basis for Standard Mandarin Chinese, colloquially called "Chinese" (outside Hong Kong and Macau) or "Mandarin" (everywhere) in English.
 In addition, the Dungan language of Kyrgyzstan and Kazakhstan is a Mandarin variety written in the Cyrillic script.